What are the symptoms of

-Living with hereditary angioedema (HAE) can be physically and emotionally challenging.
-HAE can cause attacks of swelling that can be painful and disabling, and can sometimes make it difficult to perform everyday tasks.
-In some cases, an HAE attack can even become life threatening.
-Many people with HAE live in fear of their next attack.
+The symptoms of HAE can include attacks of swelling that can happen anywhere in the body.
+These episodes can be painful and disabling, and can sometimes make it difficult to perform everyday tasks.
+In cases involving the throat, or airway, an HAE attack even has the potential to become life-threatening.
+For this reason, many people with HAE live in fear of this type of attack.

 HAE symptoms vary greatly from person to person.
 HAE symptoms can also change within the same person.
 For instance, the frequency of attacks might increase as a patient enters adolescence.

 Before an HAE attack, some people experience a tingling sensation in the affected area.
 It’s also not uncommon for people to get a non-raised, non-itchy rash before the swelling begins.
 When untreated, the swelling in an HAE attack usually increases over a 24-hour period and then gradually subsides during the next 48–72 hours.
 An HAE attack can also start in one location and then spread to another before getting better.

 What are the characteristic areas affected by HAE attacks?